 STEP #1 – Get the right products and tools

 All of these herbicides will require a sprayer to apply.
 Sprayers come in all shapes and sizes ranging from small, hand-carried pump sprayers suitable for small lawns, to backpack sprayers suitable for medium sized lawns to push sprayers for large lawns or even tractor-pulled models for the largest ones.
+I personally recommend this Chapin Premier 2 gallon for light-duty DIY.
 No matter what sprayer you choose, equipping it with a high-quality fan-tip nozzle is important when targeting weeds.

 Having a sprayer suitable to your lawn is essential for proper lawncare.
 It is useful not only for applying clover-killing herbicides but also for applying crabgrass-preventing pre-emergents, soil-benefiting humic acid and various other products.
 There are granular herbicides on the market, usually coupled with fertilizers and sold as “Weed and Feeds.”
 However, these products are notorious for providing mixed results when it comes to weed control.
 Those who are looking for the convenience and time-savings that these products provide would be better suited by making their own Weed and Feed by combining one of the previously recommended herbicides with liquid fertilizer or by buying a premixed liquid Weed and Feed.